dbissell6/Math4Cyber/08_Machine_Learning.md

 ## Backpropogation and Weight Adjustment

+Backpropgation consists of two passes, the forward pass and backward pass.

 Imagine backpropagation as the neural network’s moment of self-reflection, where it looks back at its predictions to understand its mistakes.
 It's the mechanism by which neural networks learn from the error in their predictions.
 This process involves calculating the gradient (or change) of the loss function with respect to each weight in the network by tracing back from the output layer to the input layer.

 ### Optimizers